Rarefied gas flow past a liquid droplet: interplay between internal and external flows: Results and discussion

 Figure \ref{Fig:Drag2} depicts the drag force computed with the LR26 equations and normalised with the drag force given by \eqref{HDrag} again for a fixed value of the thermal conductivity ratio $\Lambda_\kappa = 100$ and for different values of the viscosity ratio $\Lambda_\mu$.
 In addition, the explicit values of the normalised drag force for the same value of the thermal conductivity ratio $\Lambda_\kappa = 100$ and for different values of the Knudsen number and viscosity ratio are also given in table~\ref{Table-2}.
+We also compare the drag force computed analytically with the LR26 equations in the present work with the drag force computed with an explicit formula given by \cite{Happel1965}, which---in our notations---reads

-From figure ~\ref{Fig:Drag2} and table~\ref{Table-2}, the drag force normalised with the drag force given by \eqref{HDrag} for very small Knudsen numbers and corresponding values of the viscosity ratio $\Lambda_\mu$ is very close to unity which is not the case for the drag force normalised with the Stokes drag as can be observed from Fig.~\ref{Fig:Drag1}.
-But gradually we can observe from figures \ref{Fig:Drag1} and \ref{Fig:Drag2} that with the increase in the values of the Knudsen number both the results analytically are in excellent agreement with each other.
+From figure~\ref{Fig:Drag2} and table~\ref{Table-2}, the drag force normalised with the drag force $F_{\mathrm{HB}}$ [given by \eqref{HDrag}] for very small Knudsen numbers is very close to unity for all values of the viscosity ratio $\Lambda_\mu$, which is not the case when the drag force normalised with the Stokes drag (cf.~figures \ref{Fig:Drag1} and \ref{Fig:Drag2} for small Knudsen numbers).
+However, for large Knudsen numbers, the drag force scaled with $F_{\mathrm{HB}}$ is more or less same as the drag force scaled with $F_{\mathrm{Stokes}}$.
+Indeed, from \eqref{HDrag}, as $\Lambda_\mu \to \infty$, $F_{\mathrm{HB}} \to F_{\mathrm{Stokes}}$; therefore for large viscosity ratios the scaling with $F_{\mathrm{HB}}$ or $F_{\mathrm{Stokes}}$ does not matter.
+Hence the dotted green lines and solid red lines in figures \ref{Fig:Drag1} and \ref{Fig:Drag2} coincide with each other.